 It seems that whenever we tell people something, they want to know more.
 This is where we use our Support points to back up what you say.

-If we borrow from a classic logic technique below, they teach you to one conclusion and two premise.
+If we borrow from a classic logic technique below, they teach you to one conclusion and two premises.
 I took one logic class at University and sat there for 13 straight weeks of premise-premise conclusion.
 While an easy class, the lesson has stuck with me:

 - All fish live in water (premise)